-These written instructions contain information detailing actions to be taken if (suspected) chemical warfare material or a (potential) UXO is discovered.
-They are to be retained on site and will both assist in making a preliminary assessment of a suspect substance/object and provide guidance on the immediate steps to be taken if ordnance or chemical warfare material is believed to have been found.
-The Danish Maritime Authority has published First Aid Guidelines for encountering chemical warfare materials.
-These are appended in Appendix B.
+These written instructions contain information detailing actions to be taken if a (potential) UXO is discovered.
+They are to be retained on site and will both assist in making a preliminary assessment of a suspect object and provide guidance on the immediate steps to be taken if ordnance is believed to have been found.